-Light has been used as an aid to healing for thousands of years, and Laser Therapy is the use of light of a particular form and wavelength for this purpose.
-It is the application of light of narrow spectral width over injuries or lesions that stimulate healing within these tissues.
-The reaction with tissues during laser therapy is photochemical not thermal.
+Light has been used as an aid in healing for thousands of years.
+Laser Therapy is the use of light in a particular form and wavelength for this purpose.
+The application of light in narrow spectral width over injuries or lesions helps to stimulate healing within tissues.
+The reaction within tissues during laser therapy is photochemical, not thermal.
 The Laser beam may also be used to stimulate acupuncture points throughout the body, without the use of needles.
 This is useful for patients with an aversion to needles and is totally pain free.

 Laser Therapy FAQ’s